11 Herding Dog Breeds You Should Know

 It is a smart, energetic, friendly, and intelligent breed that gets along well with all kinds of people.
 Also, this sheepdog is usually calm but still possesses some aggression when provoked.

-They are also very obedient and trainable; they will try to please you by doing what you ask them to do.
+They are also very obedient and trainable; they will try to please you by doing what you ask.
 However, they do not tolerate harsh treatment or punishment.

 The Old English Sheepdog is very family-oriented, gets along well with children, and is also a good companion for seniors.